rponte/mybatis-migrations-anttasks/README.markdown

 Changing the environment
 -----------------------------------------------------------------
-The default environment is `development` (you may change it through `build.properties`), but it's possible to specify what environment to use for the migration, just use the `ENV` argument when running a task:
+The default environment is `development` but you may change it through `build.properties` file, just change the property `default.environment` for the one you want to.

+it's also possible to specify what environment to use for the migration, just use the `ENV` argument when running a task:

 		$ ant db:migrate:status -DENV=production